nortikin/sverchok/docs/nodes/modifier_change/transform_select.rst

 - **Vertices**.
 The whole group of vertices
 - **PolyEdge**.
 A copy of the PolyEdge data supplyed
 - **PolyEdge O**.
-PolyEdge data with vertices which are true and false (index refering to Vertices output)
+PolyEdge data with vertices which are true and false (index referred to "Vertices" output)
 - **Vertices T**.
 Only the vertices marked as true
 - **PolyEdge T**.
-PolyEdge data with vertices which are true (index refering to Vertices T output)
+PolyEdge data with vertices which are true (index referred to "Vertices T" output)
 - **Vertices F**.
 Only the vertices marked as false
 - **PolyEdge F**.
-PolyEdge data with vertices which are false (index refering to Vertices F output)
+PolyEdge data with vertices which are false (index referred to "Vertices F" output)

 Examples of usage